Merapolis/phishing-defense-cirumvention/README.md

 ```
 For a prettier usage I would recommend conda, but this will do for now.

-Next retrieve the directory phishing-defense-ai, move inside the directory and open a terminal for the current folder.
+Next retrieve the directory phishing-ai, move inside the directory and open a terminal for the current folder.
 Next enter in the retrieved directory:
 ```
 python3 app.py
 ```